 Here’s a roundup of recent incidents and announcements from Ventura County agencies:

-Items may be updated.
+These items may be updated.